m-abdelgawad/automagic-stack-deployment-on-kubernetes/README.md

 <img src="readme_files/cover.jpg" alt="Cover Image">

-* Project Name: Nginx Proxy Server for Kubernetes
+* Project Name: Automagic Stack Deployment on Kubernetes
 * Version: v1.0.0
 * Organization Department: Technology

 ## Description
-In this project, I created many Kuberentes resources; to deploy my Portfolio web application stack that consits of:
+In this project, I created many Kubernetes resources; to deploy my Portfolio web application stack that consists of:

-* Web Application developed with Django Framework in Python for the backend, and HTML/CSS/JS/Bootstrap for the frontend.
+* Web Application developed with Django Framework in Python for the backend, and HTML/CSS/JS/Bootstrap for the front end.
-* Postgres Databased.
+* Postgres Database.
 * Cronjob system monitor that enters system stats into the Postgres Database.

 <img src="readme_files/1.jpg">